mmeerrkkaa/openrouter-kit/README.md

   });
 }

 const systemPrompt = `You are a friendly and efficient taxi service operator named "Kit".
-Your task is to help the customer order a taxi.
+Your task is to help the customer book a taxi.
-1. Clarify the pickup address ('from') and destination address ('to') if the customer hasn't provided them.
+1. Clarify the origin address ('from') and destination address ('to') if the customer hasn't provided them.
 Be polite.
 2. Once the addresses are known, MUST use the 'estimateRideCost' tool to inform the customer of the approximate cost.
-3. Wait for the customer to confirm they accept the cost and are ready to order (e.g., with words like "order", "okay", "yes", "sounds good").
+3. Wait for the customer to confirm they are satisfied with the cost and ready to order (e.g., with words like "book it", "okay", "yes", "sounds good").
 4. After customer confirmation, use the 'acceptOrder' tool, passing it the 'from' and 'to' addresses.
 5. After calling 'acceptOrder', inform the customer of the result returned by the tool.
 6. Do not invent driver numbers or order statuses yourself; rely on the response from the 'acceptOrder' tool.
-7. If the user asks something unrelated to ordering a taxi, politely steer them back to the topic.`;
+7. If the user asks something unrelated to booking a taxi, politely steer the conversation back to the topic.`;

 async function chatWithTaxiBot() {
   const userId = `taxi-user-${Date.now()}`;
-  console.log(`\nBot Kit: Hello!
+  console.log(`\nKit Bot: Hello!
 I'm your virtual assistant...
 (Session ID: ${userId})`);

   try {
     while (!orderAccepted) {
       const userMessage = await askQuestion("You: ");
       if (userMessage.toLowerCase() === 'exit' || userMessage.toLowerCase() === 'quit') {
-          console.log("Bot Kit: Thank you for contacting us!
+          console.log("Kit Bot: Thank you for contacting us!
 Goodbye.");
           break;
       }

-      console.log("Bot Kit: One moment, processing your request...");
+      console.log("Kit Bot: One moment, processing your request...");
       const result = await client.chat({
-        user: userId, // Key for history
+        user: userId, // History key
         prompt: userMessage,
         systemPrompt: systemPrompt,
         tools: taxiTools, // Provide available tools
         temperature: 0.5,
-        maxToolCalls: 5 // Limit the number of tool call cycles });
+        maxToolCalls: 5 // Limit tool call loops
+      });

       // Display the assistant's final response
-      console.log(`\nBot Kit: ${result.content}\n`);
+      console.log(`\nKit Bot: ${result.content}\n`);

       // Display debug info if enabled
       if (client.isDebugMode()) {